Mikiemm/portfolio/projects/02_design-s.md

 ## User Research
 To understand better for whom I'm designing, I conducted a couple of interviews with a _primary_ target group (industrial design students).
 Based on that, I made a persona you can view below.

-Secondary, there is another target group – the visitors to the exhibition.
+_Secondary_, there is another target group – the visitors to the exhibition.
 These are usually man and woman from 20 to 50 years old with interest in art and design.

 ![Persona](./images/design-s/persona.jpg)